 How can I lower my dog’s sodium level?

 Your vet will recommend skipping the snacks and sticking to a low-sodium diet, which may vary from moderate to greater salt reduction.
-Some dogs that have heart disease may even need to be restricted to sodium content of 0.1 percent.
+Some dogs that have heart disease may even need to restrict sodium content to 0.1 percent.
 Before choosing low-sodium food, consult with your vet about a recommended level.

 Are there signs that my dog is consuming too much sodium?